 The Expeditionary Energy program seeks breakthrough technologies to support the future of hybrid and expeditionary warfare.
 The research portfolio is balanced among basic and applied research and advanced technology development.
-Investments include disruptive technologies in low-cost photovoltaics, energy scavenging and power generation, energy storage, energy planning, and energy-efficient small-scale water purification — all to support the sustainment and logistics of Sailors and Marines deployed in austere environments.
+The capability-driven investments include disruptive technologies in energy scavenging and power generation, energy storage, energy planning, and energy-efficient small-scale water purification — all to support the sustainment and logistics of Sailors and Marines deployed in austere environments.

 Research Concentration Areas

-- Beyond traditional Li-ion batteries for Navy and Marine Corps applications (anionic redox batteries, non-Li chemistries and arctic batteries)
+Beyond traditional Li-ion batteries for Navy and Marine Corps applications (including anionic redox batteries, non-Li chemistries, arctic batteries and zero-volt capable technologies)

 Research Challenges and Opportunities